How we Developed our First Enterprise Mobile Application

 Our experience didn’t fail me this time around too.
 When we went to the Business Heads with the composite pain points’ sheet, with the Sales ones highlighted, we got the sign off much more easily.

-With the sign off from Business Unit, we then went on to the Business Analysis team to draft an answer sheet addressing the enterprise requirements in mobile application.
+With the sign off from Business Unit, we then went on to the Business Analysis team to draft an answer sheet addressing the enterprise app development requirements for mobile.

 These are the things that we got added from my end in the requirement doc –